manu-153/Stock-Price-Prediction-with-LSTM-Neural-Network/README.md

 3. **Model Building**:
    - The model consists of two LSTM layers followed by dense layers.
-   - It is compiled using the Adam optimizer and mean squared error loss function.
+   - It is compiled using the Adam optimizer & mean squared error loss function.

 4. **Model Evaluation**:
    - Predictions are made for the testing dataset.